hellmarbecker/blog/_posts/2022-02-09-druid-data-cookbook-ingestion-transforms.markdown

 }
 ```

-Note how I have been careful to write all the number literals with a decimal point?
+<mark>Make sure to use the right kind of numeric types in your formulae!</mark> Note how I have been careful to write all the number literals with a decimal point?
 Druid does make a difference between integer and floating point numbers, and it will perform arithmetic according to the types involved.
 If you write `5 / 9 * (tempF - 32)`, you will get all zeroes because an integer division of 5 by 9 yields (integer) 0!

 ## Compose a new dimension out of several fields